sighmon/homekit-daikin-infrared/README.md

-# HomeKit Daikin infrared accessory
+# HomeKit Daikin/Dyson infrared accessory

 An Apple HomeKit accessory for an infrared remote controller.